- Search The Registry

 *Avery Research Center for African American History and Culture is celebrated on this date in 1985.

-Located at the College of Charleston, the Avery Research Center has served Charleston and the state in a variety of ways.
+Located at the College of Charleston, the Avery Research Center has served Charleston and the state in various ways.
 Locally it has sponsored historical exhibits, lectures, and conferences that educate the community about the African American experience and the history of the Lowcountry.
-It is a repository for some of the state’s best African American history collections and is developing in its archive’s collections on the state’s civil rights movement.
+It is a repository for some of the state’s best African American history collections and is developing its archive collections on the state’s civil rights movement.